Call-for-Code/Project-Sample/README.md

 ### Live demo

-The mobile web app is running at: https://mango-forest-0eab98a0f.5.azurestaticapps.net/home
+The mobile web app is running at (best viewed on mobile browser): https://mango-forest-0eab98a0f.5.azurestaticapps.net/home

 An Android build of the app can also be downloaded and sideloaded get repo [Release 1.0.0](https://github.com/blackhammer/ibm-cfc2024/releases/tag/1.0.0)